alma4rebi/Sticky-Notes/README.md

    - Now you can launch all instances of desklets to the top of all apps.
    - You can hide the desklets.
    - Was improved the settings.
-   - The images are vectors now.
+   - The images are on svg format now.
    - Improved the code and fixed some bugs.

 0.9- Beta